-Some of the challenges confronting our vulnerable water resources include inadequate water supply particularly during droughts, impaired water quality, overdrafted groundwater basins, flooding, diminished streams, and degraded riparian habitat.
+Some of the challenges confronting our vulnerable water resources include inadequate water supply particularly during droughts, impaired water quality, overdrafted groundwater basins, diminished streams, and degraded riparian habitat.
 County staff, local agencies, organizations, and the community continue to work together toward long term adaptive solutions to sustain environmental quality and provision safe and reliable water resources to meet current and future water resource needs.
 Some water resource programs are mandated under state or federal regulatory requirements, while other programs are supported by grants or local initiatives.
-While it would be impossible to capture all the work undertaken every year, this report tries to capture activities of broad interest to the community.
-This status report is focused on the 2023 water year which began October 1, 2022 and ended September 30, 2023, with some activities described through December 31st, 2023.
+While it would be impossible to capture all of the work undertaken every year, we try to capture activities of broad interest to the community.
+This status report is focused on the 2023 water year which began October 1, 2022 and ended September 30, 2023.

 Rainfall is critical to sustaining the County's surface and groundwater resources.
-Water year 2023 dramatically ended a three-year dry spell that preceded it (see Figure 2).2 Though rainfall patterns vary significantly across the County, the story of the rain year is the same:
+Water year 2023 dramatically ended a three-year dry spell that preceded it(see Figure 2).2 Though rainfall patterns vary significantly across the County, the story of the rain year is the same: